-Sociology Advisors can assist you with registration issues, career/graduate school planning, University policies and procedures, and locating resources.
-We see students on a walk-in basis year-round and can also schedule appointments except during the busy registration and add/drop periods.
+Sociology Advisors can assist with registration issues, career/graduate school planning, University policies and procedures, and locating resources.
+Students are seen on a walk-in basis year-round, and appointments can also be scheduled except during the busy registration and add/drop periods.

 One of the best tools for advising is an advising audit.
-This is a computer-generated list of all your classes, as they apply to your degree plan.
-They are available anytime with a 24 hour advance notice.
+This is a computer-generated list of all of a student's classes, as they apply to their degree plan.
+They are available anytime with a 24-hour advance notice.

-As a Sociology major, you will have an advising bar placed on your record when either of the following conditions exist:
+As Sociology majors, students will have an advising bar placed on their record when either of the following conditions exist:

-- You are on scholastic probation or have more than one major (the other major may place the bar)
+- They are on scholastic probation or have more than one major (the other major may place the bar)

-Advising bars are not disciplinary measures!
-They are simply a tool we use to ensure students who can best benefit from advising actually take the time to come into our office.
+Advising bars are not disciplinary measures.
+They are simply a tool to ensure students who can best benefit from advising actually take the time to come to get advised.

-Advising bars are placed on your record just before registration.
-To get an advising bar removed, you must come in person for advising in our office (we will not remove a bar over the phone).
+Advising bars are placed on students' records just before registration.
+To get an advising bar removed, they must come in person for advising in the office (bars will not be removed over the phone).

 Other Advising Issues